Karagul/Forecasting-Sovereign-External-Debt-Default-via-Mixed-Panel-Logit-Simulation/README.md

 'mixed_panel_logit.py' was almost exclusively written by Kenneth Rios (https://github.com/kenrios1993).
 In particular, the mixed-logit model specification and construction.
 My contributions were limited to helping construct the cross-validation loop.

-'default_data.py' was Co-authored by Kenneth Rios and myself.
+'default_data.py' was co-authored by Kenneth Rios and myself.